authhero/auth/README.md

 # Authhero Auth

+> [!NOTE]
+> This project will be broken down in pieces and published on npm.
+Checkout https://github.com/markusahlstrand/authhero for more information.

 This is a work in progress and still evolving.

 The plan is to make an oauth2 compatible auth solution with support for the following login methods: